A delivery unit that ships every week.

 AI leverage, end to end

-Where a pod fits, and where it doesn’t.
+Where a POD fits, and where it doesn’t.

-A pod works best under specific conditions.
+A POD works best under specific conditions.
 We name them upfront so you can judge fit before you sign.

 - Fast decisions: scope approval and acceptance within 24 hours